otam-mato/AWS_CloudWatch_Logging_and_monitoring/README.md

-# Logging and monitoring a service with AWS Cloudwatch
+# Logging and monitoring a server with AWS Cloudwatch

 ## A solution which monitors at regular intervals and sends results to WS Cloudwatch: